-Dow Drops 2,100 Points: Stocks In Meltdown After Temporary Trading Halt
+The Fed Steps In, But Stock Market Meltdown Continues

 The airline industry has also been hard hit by travel cancellations and travel restrictions.
 "I would say we're in the middle of a very significant impact, some would say devastating impact, to the airline industry," JetBlue CEO Robin Hayes told NPR.

-Wednesday night, the NBA suspended the rest of its season after a player on the Utah Jazz preliminarily tested positive for the coronavirus.
+The NBA suspended the rest of its season after a player on the Utah Jazz preliminarily tested positive for the coronavirus.
+And the National Hockey League also announced a "pause" in its season.

 The European Central Bank became the latest to try to offset the effects of the crisis, announcing a series of stimulus measures to help banks and other businesses.
 But, unlike the Federal Reserve and the Bank of England, the ECB failed to cut interest rates.